 Finally, the library staff are always available to assist parents if they require help or ideas regarding the books and resources they need.

 Early Childhood Education can be complex for families to understand.
 However, parents of primary school students can use SeeSaw to engage with their child’s learning experience.
 Teachers use SeeSaw to showcase the work of children and the class.
 Think of this as the mechanism to enlighten your understanding of your child’s education.
 No longer when you ask the question, “what did you do at school today”; will the answer “nothing” suffice.
 SeeSaw displays images of your child’s work, assessments, tasks and more.
 Parents can therefore interact with this work and with the teachers.

 Little Discoverer’s Newman College Playgroup provides a child-focused environment.
 Children 0-3 years old and their parents can collaborate in a nurturing space.
 Sessions will promote learning opportunities through play, stories and rhyme, therefore developing children’s social, emotional, physical and cognitive skills.

 Newman College provides the perfect setting to explore Early Childhood Education Centre.
 Our dedicated and professional staff are skilled in the education of our youngest students.
 In addition, they have the ability to use Little Discoverer’s as an opportunity to commence a learning journey that will see children become familiar with a school based environment, supporting their transition to their very first years of schooling.
 We look forward to welcoming new and existing families to our Playgroup and providing a further opportunity for families to be involved in Newman College’s dynamic and child-centred community.
-Finally, the Playgroup is free to access.
+Finally, the Rhyme Time is free to access.
 To apply, Click Here.